 Experts believe that, by the year 2016, 192 million Americans will be shopping and choosing games from Game-blog-ranking.com to play online, spending as much as $327bn between them.
-With this in mind, it has never been more important for businesses to develop their online presence.
+With this in mind, it has never been more important for businesses to develop their online presence, customers just prefer to do everything online, especially when it comes to online shopping, we all know websites like Raise are a must for online shoppers, they just love to see all those coupon codes in one place.
 But what if local infrastructure problems get in the way of doing that?
 With the United States currently 31st in the world for Internet speed, are businesses being held back from realizing their global potential?
 What could this mean for the economy at large?

 20 years of e-commerce

 This month saw the 20th anniversary of the first ever e-commerce transaction, the sale of a copy of Sting’s album Ten Summoner’s Tales.
 From that single purchase, e-commerce has expanded spectacularly.
 Slow at first, it soon gathered pace, and a new infrastructure of online payment and delivery systems it spawned enabled it to dominate in a way that would have been difficult to imagine last century.
 It is now worth over $260bn a year in the US alone, and growing still.
 In this climate, no business can afford to be without it.

 Unlike traditional marketing methods, online marketing makes it possible to target very specific groups of customers, increasing the chance that they’ll find adverts relevant and useful, and decreasing the chance that they’ll be annoyed by them.
 It makes it easy to get direct feedback from customers, including testimonials that can be used in further marketing, and it means it is possible to create a sense of relationship between the business and the customer like that between a villager and the owner of the local store, but on a grand scale.